 Single Accent Vampire Nail: All nails in classic blood red, but your ring finger goes full vampire with drips, fangs, bats, whatever.
 This lets you have your dramatic moment without overwhelming your whole hand.

-Okay so here's where I get weirdly passionate, because nail color is EVERYTHING when it comes to vampire nails.
-I've spent literal hours mixing custom shades to get that perfect "just bit someone's neck" red, and I have Opinions with a capital O.
+Nail color is everything when it comes to vampire nails.
+We've mixed hundreds of custom shades to get that perfect "just bit someone's neck" red.

 Crimson (The Dramatic Sister): Slightly brighter than blood red but still dark enough to be vampy.
-Crimson is perfect for when you want that POW factor - it catches light beautifully and photographs like a dream.
-I use this for clients who want vampire nails for special events where they need to stand out in photos.
+Crimson is perfect when you want that POW factor - it catches light beautifully and photographs like a dream.
+Use this for special events where you need to stand out in photos.

-Metallic Silver and Gold: Okay hear me out - these aren't vampire colors on their own, but as accents?
-Chef's kiss.
+Metallic Silver and Gold: These aren't vampire colors on their own, but as accents?
+Stunning.
 Silver gives you that moonlight-catching-on-fangs energy, while gold adds Victorian vampire opulence.
 Use them for details like crosses, moons, or as a thin line separating red and black sections.

 Deep Burgundy: This is the "I want vampire nails but I also have a corporate job" color.
-It reads as dark red in most lighting but has enough sophistication that Karen from HR won't say anything.
+It reads as dark red in most lighting but has enough sophistication that it works professionally.
 Layer it with matte top coat for extra moodiness.

-Here's my honest take after doing this for 6 years: you don't need to buy every shade.
+Here's the honest take: you don't need to buy every shade.
 Start with one good blood red, one true black, and one dark purple.
 You can literally mix these three to create dozens of vampire-appropriate shades.
-I've had clients bring me inspiration pics of "the perfect vampire red" and 90% of the time, it's just black mixed with red in different ratios.

-One more thing - and this is THE HILL I'LL DIE ON - always test your colors on a nail wheel or practice nail first.
-What looks perfect in the bottle can look completely different on your actual nails, especially if you have different skin tones.
-Blood red can look gorgeous on one person and straight-up neon on another depending on your undertones.
+One more thing - always test your colors on a nail wheel or practice nail first.
+What looks perfect in the bottle can look completely different on your actual nails, especially with different skin tones.
+Blood red can look gorgeous on one person and neon on another depending on undertones.

-Alright bestie, let's get into the actual how-to, because this is where most DIY attempts go wrong.
-I'm gonna walk you through creating classic blood red vampire nails with a dripping blood effect - it's impressive but way easier than it looks, I promise.
+Let's get into the actual how-to.
+We're walking you through creating classic blood red vampire nails with a dripping blood effect - it's impressive but way easier than it looks.

 What You Actually Need: